dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 ### Approach
 1) In `SettingsViewModel.PacsProfiles.OnSelectedPacsProfileChanged`, set `_tenant.CurrentPacsKey`, switch spy path, and assign `SelectedPacsForAutomation` to trigger reload.
 2) In `SettingsWindow`, subscribe to `ITenantContext.PacsKeyChanged` to update local `CurrentPacsKey` and push it to VM `SelectedPacsForAutomation`.
-3) In `SpyWindow`, resolve `ITenantContext` from DI, set initial text, and handle `PacsKeyChanged` to update UI immediately.
+3) In `SpyWindow`, resolve `ITenantContext` from DI, set initial text, and handle `PacsKeyChanged` to update UI instantly.
 4) In XAML, add PACS text blocks to Automation tab and SpyWindow.

 ### Test Plan